Greek New Year’s Day Dishes You Can Enjoy All Year Round

 Saint Basil and Christmas

-Saint Basil is an important figure in Greece and Athens, especially over New Year’s.
+St Basil is an important figure in Greece and Athens, especially over New Year’s.
 He’s essentially the Greek Santa Claus.
-Like St. Nicholas, Saint Basil helped those in need and brought gifts to people experiencing poverty.
+Like St. Nicholas, Saint Basil helped those in need and brought gifts to people experiencing poverty on Christmas eve.

 Saint Basil died on Jan.1, so the Greeks honor him on this day.
 Because of his generosity and kindhearted nature, the Greeks view him as Santa Claus and children expect him to leave gifts under the Christmas tree on New Year’s Eve.

-Rather than “Santa Claus,” they call him Agios Vassilis.
+Rather than “Santa Claus,” they call him Agios Vasilis.

 Vasilopita/Vassilopita